Purposeful Living

 Two days later, in the same chair, with the dusky twilight glowing through the window, I reflect on the past 48 hours of surrendering my time.

 An hour after I prayed my prayer of surrender, my husband texted to say he’d be working all evening.
-I surrendered to a quiet evening in the house with energetic children.

 The next morning, the little ones were awake well before daylight with wracking coughs and fevers.
-I canceled plans for the day and turned on humidifiers and cartoons.
+I canceled my plans for the day and turned on humidifiers and cartoons.

 Surrendering my time looked nothing like I expected.